MoRazmi/MoRazmi/README.md

 ### Hi there 👋
-I used Github to manage my programing hobbies.
+I use Github to manage my programing hobbies.
 I am looking to collarboate on Embedded Software project.